CelilAbdullahOzyurek/Recycling-AI/README.md

 # Recycling-AI
 This repository hosts an AI-driven waste detection and classification toolkit.
-It provides easy-to-use scripts for training a model on your own waste image dataset and running inference on photos or live camera feeds to automatically sort items into categories like plastic, paper, glass, metal, and other
+It provides easy-to-use scripts for training a model on your own waste image dataset and running inference on photos to automatically sort items into categories like plastic, paper, glass, metal, and other

 # AI-Powered Waste Detection and Classification